oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 10/13/17

-Doesn't this show deliberate continuation and concealment of the fraud?
+Doesn't this show deliberate continuation of the fraud?
 * "For your eyes only!!
 We need to get you on the BID list!"
 [See mail Date: 10/13/17, 11:15 AM, Subject: FW: ATTACHED: Repair Request
 ](https://oakstreetfalls.github.io/Evidence/Email/UMP/Misdirected%20POs/messages/20171013-FW_%20ATTACHED_%20Repair%20Request-10.html)